• Skip to primary navigation

 This vegan black bean chili is an easy recipe for a busy night and pairs perfectly with your favorite chili toppings.
 It's healthy, delicious, and made with pantry staples.
 You can use your pressure cooker or the stove top for this tasty dinner.

 I know I already have a few vegan chili recipes on the blog, but switching it up with a different chili is always fun.
+This one only has one type of bean, which the name already gave away: black beans.
+You could add different beans, but it wouldn't be a black bean chili.

 If you feel you need a different profile of beans, you could use pinto beans or kidney beans, but I have a different delicious all-bean chili recipe that uses all of those already.

-Vegan Black Bean Chili Recipe Q&A
+• Vegan Black Bean Chili

-Yes, you can, but it will change the recipe slightly; here are some things some people like to add to chilis;
+You can add some alternatives but it will change the recipe slightly; here are some things some people like to add to chilis;

 • chipotle peppers